radiolondra/libvlcsharp/src/LibVLCSharp.Avalonia.Unofficial/README.md

 The samples have been successfully tested on Windows 10, Kubuntu 18.04, MacOS 10.13 and on Raspberry pi3 model B with DietPi (META) as OS.
 Use them as starting points for your own projects and to learn how the whole thing is working.

-#### ToDo
+#### News

-- Add customizable event handlers
-- Add the ability to use multiple, configurable layers on top of VideoView, allowing to accomodate a set of new objects with dynamic properties.
+- To use multiple, configurable layers on top of VideoView, allowing to accomodate a set of new moveable objects with dynamic properties, please go to the [LibVLCSharp.Avalonia.Unofficial.UCanvas](https://github.com/radiolondra/libvlcsharp/tree/3.x/src/LibVLCSharp.Avalonia.Unofficial.UCanvas) project.